-Organ donation may occur after brainstem determined (DBD) or circulatory-determined (DCD) death.
+Organ donation may occur after brainstem determined death (DBD) or circulatorydetermined death (DCD).
 Potential DCD donors are individuals with a severe medical condition who are being kept alive by artificial means.
 These patients are not brain dead but they have no chance of recovery.
 The decision to turn off life support machines and proceed to organ donation is made by the relatives, doctors and nurses caring for the patient.

 Organ donation after circulatory-determined death has been accepted practice since the early years of lung transplantation.
-Since criteria have been established for diagnosing brain stem death, DBD donation has become the more common approach;

-however, DCD lung transplantation accounts for approximately 20% of the procedures performed in the UK1.
-Survival with lungs from DCD donors is equivalent to that with DBD donors1.
+Since criteria have been established for diagnosing brain stem death, DBD donation has become the more common approach; however, DCD lung transplantation accounts for approximately 20% of the procedures performed in the UK.
+Survival with lungs from DCD donors is equivalent to that with DBD donors.

-6. Ex-Vivo Lung Perfusion (EVLP)
+6. Ex-vivo lung perfusion (EVLP)

 Many donor organs deteriorate in the donor prior to transplantation.
 Ex-vivo lung perfusion (EVLP) is a technique that has been developed to assess, treat and repair donor lungs which may otherwise be discarded due to concerns about quality.
-As such, EVLP has the potential to significantly increase donor lung availability through the reconditioning of "marginal" organs 6.
+As such, EVLP has the potential to significantly increase donor lung availability through the reconditioning of 'marginal' organs.

 The donor is transferred to an operating room where the lungs are removed and placed into a machine which pumps oxygenated blood into the lungs and allows them to be ventilated at body temperature.

-At present, we use the TransMedics Organ Care System (OCS) for machine perfusion but other systems may be used in future.
+At present, we use the TransMedics Organ Care System (OCS) for machine perfusion, but other systems may be used in future.
 Lungs that are suitable for transplantation are transported back to Royal Papworth Hospital with machine perfusion.
-Only if the function is then deemed acceptable are the lungs then used for transplantation.

-International studies suggest that the recipients of EVLP donor lungs have comparable short term and 10 year survival outcomes to conventional donor lung recipients 6-8.
+Only if the function is deemed acceptable are the lungs then used for transplantation.
+International studies suggest that the recipients of EVLP donor lungs have comparable short term and 10 year survival outcomes to conventional donor lung recipients